Wellington Eye Centre Optometrist

 Why do I have to wait to have enhancement surgery?

-We need to give the eyes (and sometimes the brain) a chance to settle/adjust, before we do repeat surgery.
-And that time period is around 6 months.
-Your vision changes a lot in the first week, it keeps changing in the weeks after that, but the changes become more subtle.
-So any visual issues you might have in the first few weeks-months are likely to get less, and can often completely resolve on their own by the 6 month mark.
+We need to give the eyes (and sometimes the brain) a chance to settle and adjust after your first laser vision correction procedure, before we do repeat surgery.
+That time period is around 6 months.
+Your vision changes a lot in the first week after laser vision correction, it keeps changing in the weeks following, but the changes become more subtle.
+So any visual issues you might have in the first few weeks-months are likely to get less, and can often completely resolve on their own by around 6 months.

-For most people, the vision starts to stabilise and settle and is usually really good around 4 weeks.
+For most people, the vision is usually really good around 4 weeks.
 But not everyone heals in the same way, so for others, the vision can take longer to settle.

 You are more likely to have a more extended recovery period if you suffer from dry eye, are under stress, have poor sleep or have a history of inflammatory conditions.